Fort Adams |

 Rose Island Lighthouse

 Previously known as Fort George / Liberty / Washington (see page 2).
 Rebuilt in 1794 and 1798 with 38 guns (28 guns in 1818) and repaired in 1808.
-The fort was renamed in 1798 and was used until 1836.
-Transferred to the U.S. Navy in 1869 as a naval torpedo station until 1951.
-Most of the buildings were demolished in the 1960's.
+The fort was last renamed in 1798 and was used until 1836.
+This was the primary Federal defense of the city until Fort Adams was built.
+Located about midway on the western shore of the island.
+Transferred to the U.S. Navy in 1869 to become a naval torpedo station, until 1951.
+The old fort probably survived until the WWI years.
+Most of the Navy buildings were demolished in the 1960's.
 Now a developed area.
 The present Goat Island Lighthouse at the north tip of the island was built in 1842, replacing an earlier 1823 tower.

 Fort Greene (1)